BEEmod/BEE2-items/icons/previews/readme.md

 1. Set lighting mode to Full in the BEE2 compile options window
 2. Export the Original Clean style with your custom skybox.
 3. Build and play Skybox Preview Map in the Puzzlemaker.
-4. Fully enter the chamber so that the door closes behind you.
-You will automatically enter a viewcontrol with the correct camera angle.
+4. Once loading is complete, you will automatically enter a viewcontrol with the correct camera angle.
 6. Apply the video settings listed above if you were not already using them before this point.
 7. Take the screenshot.
 8. Save your icon as `sky_[yourskybox].png` in `[package]/resources/BEE2/prev/`.